-The Icky Facts You Need to Know About Intestinal Worms in Dogs
+The Icky Facts You Need to Know About Worms in Dogs

 Intestinal worms are common unwanted guests in dogs.
 While these pesky parasites often don't cause any noticeable signs in their hosts, it's important to catch them before they harm your pet or are able to infect other animals.
 Luckily, both the treatment and prevention of worms in dogs are relatively simple.

-Multiple types of intestinal worms, each with its own set of unique features, can infect dogs.
-Here are the four most common parasites:
+Multiple types of worms, each with its own set of unique features, can infect dogs.
+Here are the most common of these parasites found in dogs:

 Roundworms (also called Ascarids) are long brown worms that look like cooked spaghetti, says Jess Nichols, DVM, chief veterinary officer of Spay and Neuter Kansas City in Kansas City, Mo.
 According to the Companion Animal Parasite Council (CAPC), an independent nonprofit led by veterinary professionals and parasite experts, roundworms are the most common parasitic worms found in dogs—especially puppies.